-Information regarding the restricted stock units outstanding, vested and expected to vest as of January 1, 2022 is summarized below:
+Information regarding the restricted stock units outstanding, vested and expected to vest as of December 31, 2022 is summarized below:

-Number of Shares Weighted Average Remaining Contractual Life (years) Val Aggregate Intrinsic ue (thousands) Restricted stock units outstanding 253,761 1.08 \$ 1,550 Restricted stock units vested and expected to vest 221,439 1.02 \$ 1,353
+Number of Shares Weighted Average Remaining Contractual Life (years) ĥ ggregate ntrinsic (thousands) Restricted stock units outstanding 473,029 1.05 \$ 951 Restricted stock units vested and expected to vest 434,273 1.00 \$ 873

-The intrinsic value of the restricted stock units is calculated based on the closing price of our shares as quoted on the Nasdaq Global Market on the last trading day of the fiscal year, December 31, 2021, of \$6.11.
+The intrinsic value of the restricted stock units is calculated based on the closing price of our shares as quoted on the Nasdaq Global Market on the last trading day of the fiscal year, December 31, 2021, of \$2.01.

-The majority of the restricted stock units that were released in fiscal year 2021 were net-share settled such that we withheld shares with value equivalent to the employees' minimum statutory obligation for the applicable income and other employment taxes, and remitted the cash to the appropriate taxing authorities.
+The majority of the restricted stock units that were released in fiscal year 2022 were net-share settled such that we withheld shares with value equivalent to the employees' minimum statutory obligation for the applicable income and other employment taxes, and remitted the cash to the appropriate taxing authorities.
 The total shares withheld were based on the value of the restricted stock units on their release date as determined by our closing stock price.
 These net-share settlements had the effect of share repurchases as they reduced and retired the number of shares that would have otherwise been issued as a result of the release and did not represent an expense to us.
-For the fiscal year ended January 1, 2022, 381,974 shares of restricted stock units were released with an intrinsic value of approximately \$2.7 million.
-We withheld 89,842 shares to satisfy approximately \$629 thousand of employees' minimum tax obligation on the released restricted stock units.
+For the fiscal year ended December 31, 2022, 138,964 shares of restricted stock units were released with an intrinsic value of approximately \$372 thousand.
+We withheld 35,165 shares to satisfy approximately \$94 thousand of employees' minimum tax obligation on the released restricted stock units.

-Information regarding the RSU activity during the years ended January 1, 2022 and January 2, 2021 is summarized below:
+Information regarding the RSU activity during the years ended December 31, 2022 and January 1, 2022 is summarized below:

-Number of A Veighted Average nt Date Fair Shares Gran Value Outstanding as of December 28, 2019 411,133 \$ 7.19 Restricted stock units granted 371,877 \$ 1.90 Restricted stock units released (128,624) \$ 2.14 Restricted stock units forfeited (129,535) \$ 5.48 Outstanding as of January 2, 2021 524,851 \$ 5.10 Restricted stock units granted 171,598 \$ 6.78 Restricted stock units released (381,974) \$ 7.07 Restricted stock units forfeited (60,714) \$ 4.16 Outstanding as of January 1, 2022 253,761 \$ 3.50
+Number of Shares Avera Grant Dat Weighted Average rant Date Fair Value Outstanding as of January 2, 2021 524,851 \$ 5.10 Restricted stock units granted 171,598 \$ 6.78 Restricted stock units released (381,974) \$ 7.07 Restricted stock units forfeited (60,714) \$ 4.16 Outstanding as of January 1, 2022 253,761 \$ 3.50 Restricted stock units granted 364,870 \$ 2.45 Restricted stock units released (138,964) \$ 4.88 Restricted stock units forfeited (6,638) \$ 5.08 Outstanding as of December 31, 2022 473,029 \$ 3.13

-During the year ended January 1, 2022, the Company awarded 171,598 restricted stock units at a weighted average grant date fair value of \$6.78 per share.
+During the year ended December 31, 2022, the Company awarded 364,870 restricted stock units at a weighted average grant date fair value of \$2.45 per share.
+During the year ended December 31, 2021, the Company awarded 171,598 restricted stock units at a weighted average grant date fair value of \$6.78 per share.
 Of this amount, 5,000 performance-based shares that are subject to service and performance vesting conditions with a weighted average grant date fair value of \$8.34 per share.

 During fiscal year 2021, 56,900 stock awards were modified to clarify the performance condition.
-The total incremental expense for these modifications resulted in an additional stock-based compensation expense of \$0.4 million recorded within cost of sales and operating expenses on the consolidated statement of operations for the fiscal year 2021.
+The total incremental expense for these modifications resulted in an additional stock-based compensation expense of \$0.4 million recorded within cost of sales and operating expenses on the consolidated statements of operations for the fiscal year 2021.